Andres9888/Front-End-Test/TICKETS.md

 ### Dev Notes / Response

-Should be fixed the format looks like this July 21, 2021 6:07 PM as an example.
-You seem to wanted (H)H:MM format.
+Should be fixed the format looks like this July 21, 2021 - 6:07 PM as an example.
+You seem to want (H)H:MM format.
 What I have is h:MM.
-I tried the format listed and what I got was this (18)18:07 which I don't think you want.
+I tried the format you listed and what I got was this (18)18:07 which I don't think you want.
 We can recheck this to make sure it's correct.

 ---

 I saw that there was a format date function.
 You might have wanted me to use it and fix it but I went with an import of a date library instead and I will give my reason.
 My reason was more real world based and what I would have really done in real life.
 So there are date libraries that are already battled tested and proven to work.
 I choose dayjs cause it was simply but if we need more functionality we can date-fns.
-This also removes code making it more readable and quicker to implement.
+This also removes some code making it more readable and quicker to implement.
 Also, date formats are pretty universal so I don't think we would need something more custom.
 ## Customer Order Details
 ### QA Notes
 There seems to be an issue with total price sometimes.
 On some order details, the total price is displaying values after the penny.

 ### Dev Notes / Response

 Issue should be solved and is only giving number to two decimal places.
 It rounds up if need.
-If would would like to not round or different rounding method, please let me know.
+If you would would like to not round or different rounding method, please let me know.

 ---